 Externs on the Assessment rotation will spend the bulk of their time conducting psychoeducational and mental health assessments.
-It is expected that externs will conduct approximately two psychoeducational or mental health assessment equivalent per month, receive two hours of individual and one hour of group supervision weekly, and attend regular didactic seminars.
+It is expected that externs will conduct approximately two psychoeducational or mental health assessment equivalent per month, receive one to two hours of individual and one hour of group supervision weekly, and attend regular didactic seminars.
 Depending on extern interest, part of the time spent at GMU CPS can be devoted to maintaining a small caseload of therapy cases, though this is not required.
 Additional training opportunities that may be available include workshop presentations and clinical research.
 There is the opportunity to flex the hours on this training sequence and the number of assessments will change accordingly.

 How to Apply

 Interested applicants can submit a cover letter indicating the track to which they are applying, how we can meet your training goals, a CV including previous clinical experience, an unofficial transcript, and at least two letters of reference (one must be from a current/past clinical supervisor) to:

 GMU Center for Psychological Services

 Fairfax, VA 22030

 Applications are due by 9am EST on Monday, February 3, 2020.
 Applications may be delivered either by mail or email (email@example.com).
 Please direct any questions to Dr. Mehlenbeck (firstname.lastname@example.org). .